 The program guides students to develop better moral decision-making and self-understanding.
 Students have the opportunity to compare and evaluate the influence of different world religious traditions.
 A required upper-level course provides a solid academic foundation in the study of the Bible.

-The chaplain provides instruction for those students who wish to be confirmed in the Episcopal Church.
-He also serves as a pastoral counselor to students, faculty and staff, and, as requested, provides sacramental and pastoral services.
+‘Iolani School requires students to attend weekly Chapel services, but it is up to the individual student to respond to the Christian message.
+The Chaplains provide instruction for those students who wish to be confirmed in the Episcopal Church.
+They also serve as pastoral counselors to students, faculty and staff and, as requested, provide sacramental and pastoral services.

 The K-12 Religion program teaches students to realize that all people are special to God, to develop an appreciation for all life as a gift, and to recognize God’s gift of love in their lives.
 Students acquire a knowledge and understanding of world religions, Biblical figures, saints, church history, and the Bible.
 The teachers help students to understand and respect the Christian tradition, and introduce them to the sacraments and their practical application in daily living.

 Weekly Chapel services teach students to show reverence for God and appreciation for each other.
 The K-6 Religious Education teacher conducts weekly classes in Christian faith, values and character development.
 Students develop a clearer understanding of their feelings and beliefs.
 They learn to extend their faith education beyond the classroom environment and apply it to their daily lives.